Should We Keep an Eye on the Direction of the Rising Euro?

 - Australia's Westpac Consumer Confidence Index

-In yesterday's U.S. currency trading, the Canadian dollar rose against the yen.
-The CAD/JPY pair climbed from 111.404 to 111.894.It has continued to rise during today’s Asian session, touching 111.933.
-On the hourly chart, CAD/JPY is seen rising along the 20-day moving average (MA), and on the 4-hour chart, it is currently rising from below the 20-day MA to above it.
-We will be watching closely to see if the Canadian dollar maintains its strength against the yen.
+In U.S. currency trading the previous day, the Canadian dollar rose against the yen.
+The CAD/JPY pair rose from 111.404 to 111.894.It has continued to rise during today’s Asian trading session, touching 111.933.
+On the hourly chart, the CAD/JPY pair is rising along the 20-period moving average (MA), and on the 4-hour chart, it is currently moving from below the 20-period MA to above it.
+We will be watching closely to see if the Canadian dollar maintains its momentum against the yen.